Welcome from the School of Honors Director

 SFA’s School of Honors also encourages undergraduate research, both as an effective pedagogical tool as well as a means of establishing a unique intellectual identity.
 Many Honors students have presented their work at professional or academic conferences across the nation as well as at the annual Undergraduate Research Conference at SFA.

 We believe deeper cultural understanding is one key to success in a globalized society and consequently encourage study abroad.
-Indeed the School of Honors offers study abroad scholarships and is making preparations to take a group of students overseas during summer 2014.
+Indeed the School of Honors offers study abroad scholarships and regularly offers study abroad trips.
 We also support individual study abroad, immersive experiences, and learning “critical” languages.
 SFA prides itself on personalizing your future.
 We have ingrained this mantra in Honors because we believe it is one of the keys to success in college and beyond.

 There are many advantages to School of Honors membership.
 Honors students have the opportunity to take Honors only courses and earn the University Scholar diploma.
 We have a computer lab reserved specifically for Honors students, where they enjoy free printing, Internet access, Wi-Fi, FAX capabilities, telephone, and photocopying.